isralduke/thatbook/34-nahum.md

 ### Oracle of Deliverance to Judah

-> <a name="1:12">1:12</a> This is what the Lord says:
+<a name="1:12">1:12</a> This is what the Lord says:

-> “Even though they are powerful—
+> “Even though they are powerful —
-> and what’s more, even though their army is numerous—
+> and what’s more, even though their army is numerous —
 > nevertheless, they will be destroyed and trickle away!
 > Although I afflicted you,
 > I will afflict you no more.